alperceylan/Face-Mask-Detection__Deep-Learning_Project/README.md

 write a mask detection program that can facilitate this process.
 What I want from the program is that the camera detects the person and detects whether that person is wearing a mask.
 If there are people who do not wear masks, it is detected by the program and the authorities take action.

+(NOTE: I completed the project from start to finish by myself.
+And I'm also working on new projects.)